Feriman22/portscan-protection/README.md

 # Portscan Protection (Linux)

 ## Description
-Hackers and kiddie scripts are always scanning servers for looking open ports.
+Hackers and kiddie scripts are always scanning servers, looking for open ports.
 If they find one (for example your SSH port), they will try to break it.
-This script helps to avoid portscanning on Linux systems with built in firewall (iptables).
-If they try too hard knocking on ports, the iptable will block this IP address automagically.
+This script helps you avoid to become a victim of portscan attack on Linux systems with built in firewall (iptables) protection.
+If they try too quickly knocking on ports, the script will block the attacker's IP address in the iptable automagically.

 ![Screenshot](https://raw.githubusercontent.com/Feriman22/portscan-protection/master/portscan-protection-screenshot.png)